sveawebpay/php-integration/README.md

 ```
 Another complete, runnable example of a synchronous (invoice) order can be found in the examples/invoiceorder folder.

-Another complete, runnable example of an asynchronous (card) order can be found in the examples/cardorder folder.

 #### 1.5.2 PaymentPlanPayment
 The Payment plan payment method is restricted to individual customers and can not be used by legal entities, i.e. companies or organisations.